 Over the past few years I have built my own little list of plugins that I use as standard on every site I build, some were recommended to me, some I heard about through blogs and forums I read, some have come through trial and error but here is the Website Wonder Woman Best WordPress Plugins list and what they do and why I think you should be using them.
 So in alphabetical order we have…

 OK, so you want people to contact you via your website.
 You can give out your email address but most websites these days have a contact form, which is lovely and easy for your visitors to fill in.
-I also find it much easier than sending an email, as because when a website has a contact form they are prompting you to tell them what they need in order to process your enquiry.
+I also find it much easier than sending an email, because when a website has a contact form they are prompting you to tell them what they need in order to process your enquiry.
 So for example, a cake maker may ask you for your contact details but then they may also have boxes for you to fill in about what you want the cake for and when you need it by.
-So for a contact form plugin I highly recommend Caldera Forms.
-I have previously used Contact Form 7 and also the Divi contact form module but have found that Caldera looks better and is easier to use than Contact Form 7 and has more functionality than the Divi contact form.
+So for a contact form plugin I highly recommend Forminator Forms.
+I have previously used Contact Form 7 and also the Divi contact form module but have found that Forminator is easier to customise (so it fits in with your branding) and it’s also easier to use than Contact Form 7 with more functionality than the Divi contact form.
 It’s also really easy to set up and comes with a few different templates or you can start from scratch.

 Want to know how many people are visiting your website?
 What pages they are visiting and where they are coming from?
-Then Google Analyticator does just that!
-All you need to do is sign up for a free Google Analytics account, install the plugin and then there will be a ‘click here’ message.
-You click there, select your account, copy and paste the code and ta da your analytics account is now synced with your website.
-You can now see essential Google Analytics data right on your dashboard, without having to visit Google Analytics.
+Then Monster Insights does just that!
+All you need to do is sign up for a free Google Analytics account, install the plugin and then there will be a ‘Set up with Google Analytics’ message.
+You click that and go through their setup, syncing it with your Google Analytics account, instead of copying and pasting the tracking code they ask to use.
+You can now see essential Google Analytics data right on your dashboard, without having to visit Google Analytics such as number of visiotrs, where they came from and what pages they are looking at.

 Smush Image Compression